ranchor/system-design/problems/leetcode.md

 ## Requirements
 ### Functional Requirements
-* View Problem: Users should be able to view a list of coding problems.
+* View Problems: Users should be able to view a list of coding problems.
-* Submission of Code: Usera should be able to submit code in multiple languages
+* Submission of Code: Users should be able to submit code in multiple languages.
-* User should be able get instant feedback after evaluating the submission to successful or failed.
+* Instant Feedback: Users should get instant feedback on their submissions (successful or failed).
-* Leaderboard: Rank the contentants
+* Leaderboard: Rank the contestants.

-#### out of scope
+#### Below the line (out of scope)
-* auth & profiles
+* Authentication & profiles
-* payment
+* Payment
-* analytics
+* Analytics

 ### Non-Functional Requirements
-* Availability:  Should prioritize availability over consistency.
-Aim for AP System
+* Availability: Prioritize availability over consistency.
+Aim for an AP system.
-* Consistency - Eventually consistent in all scenarios.
-Cap Theoreom - AP
+* Consistency: Ensure eventual consistency in all scenarios.
-* Security - Isolation during code execution and not pose any threat to service.
-Encyrpt in rest, Encrpt in transist
+* Security: Isolation during code execution to avoid threats to the service.
+Encrypt data at rest and in transit.
-* Low Latency - Low latency for view problem,and leaderboard
+* Low Latency: Low latency for viewing problems and leaderboard.
-* Read Heavy - Leaderboard.
-View Problem, Already submitted problems
+* Read Heavy: Leaderboard, view problem, and already submitted problems.
-* Write Heavy - Code Submission
+* Write Heavy: Code submission.

-#### out of scope
+#### Below the line (out of scope)
 * GDPR
 * CI/CD pipelines
 * Regular backups
 * Secure transactions over the purcahse

+## Back of Envelope Estimations/Capacity Estimation & Constraints
 ### Assumptions
 * Contest is 90 minute long
 * 20,000 contestants